CobaltXII/boiler/README.md

 ## Building

-To build any project that uses the Boiler framework, you must link the SDL 2 library.
+To build any project that uses the Boiler framework, you must link the SDL2 library.
 There are many tutorials that show you how to do this.
 For Clang, I use the following command

 ```bash
 clang++ my_project.cpp -std=c++11 -lSDL2 -Ofast